Annual Technical Report 2007 on Patent Information Activities submitted by EAPO (SCIT/ATR/PI/2007/EA)

 Collecting, acquisitions, preparation

-In 2006 the Office received subscriptions of specialized magazines, books, brochures.
-EAPO library contains books on the shelves as well as documents available on-line from the corporative EAPO website.
+In 2007 the Office received subscriptions of specialized magazines, books, brochures.
+EAPO library contains literature on book shelves as well as documents available on-line from the corporative EAPO website.

 Information services available to the public (including computerized services and search files contained in libraries remote from your Office and patent information posted by your Office on the World Wide Web)

 Legislative, referential and statistical information, documents concerning activity of the Office (Plans, Orders, Instructions, Regulations, etc.), news and announcements, useful links and other information is presented at the EAPO corporative website.
 Access to the EAPO corporative website is provided from EAPO staff work places.